-Flex Radio
+Flex Radio & Perseus from Italy

-One of the few radios with no roofing filters at all is the Flex 5000A.
-It basically converts everything to baseband (typically 11 kHz) and filters it in DSP.
+A few radios have no roofing filters at all, such as the Flex 5000A & the Perseus.
+The Flex converts everything to baseband (typically 11 kHz) and filters it in DSP.
+The Perseus is direct conversion.

-The Flex also performs very well with a completely different architecture, and with different tradeoffs.
+These radios perform very well with a completely different architecture, and with different tradeoffs.

-You need \$500 to \$1000 computer and likely a \$200 LCD monitor, but not a slew of \$100 roofing filters.
+You need \$500 to \$1500 computer and a \$200 LCD monitor, but not a slew of \$100 roofing filters.